-The Dudognon family has produced Cognac in the small town of Lignieres Sonneville since 1776.
-This region is the heart of the famed Grande Champagne of Cognac, where the soil is largely composed of Campanian chalk and spirits from this premier cru are especially renowned for their tremendous length.
+The Dudognon family has grown grapes in the small village of Lignières-Sonneville since 1776.
+This village is about 11 miles southeast of the town of Cognac in the heart of the famed Grande Champagne zone, Cognac’s most hallowed ground.
+The soil here is largely composed of Campanian chalk, and spirits from this cru are especially renowned for their tremendous length.

-While many cognacs are laden with permitted additives (sugar, boisé, caramel), the only additive used in Dudognon Cognac is water.
-Because of this, their color is fairly light and their sweetness comes only from naturally concentrated fruit.
-The length of these Cognacs—some of the finest spirits from the Grand Champagne—is counted in minutes.
+While many Cognacs are laden with permitted additives (sugar syrup, boisé, caramel), the only additive used in Dudognon Cognac is water.
+Because of this, their color is fairly light, and their sweetness comes from only naturally concentrated fruit, while their length, like the finest spirits from the Grand Champagne, is counted in minutes.